sleepymorph/sleepycrow-RF/README.md

 This project improves upon the original design by adding new features, better stability, and optimized circuitry.
 It is ideal for hobbyists, researchers, and anyone interested in RF experimentation.

+⚠️Is not tested yet!
+Help me to troubleshoot everything!
+If you find any mistakes - text me on discord: sleepymorph⚠️

 ---

 ## ⚡ Schematics